quii/learn-go-with-tests/command-line.md

 ```

 From a "domain" perspective:
-- We want to `Start` a game, indicating how many people are playing
+- We want to `Start` a `Game`, indicating how many people are playing
-- We want to `Finish` a game, declaring the winner
+- We want to `Finish` a `Game`, declaring the winner

-The new `PokerGame` type encapsulates this for us.
+The new `Game` type encapsulates this for us.

-With this change we've passed `BlindAlerter` and `PlayerStore` to `PokerGame` as it is now responsible for alerting and storing results.
+With this change we've passed `BlindAlerter` and `PlayerStore` to `Game` as it is now responsible for alerting and storing results.

-Our `PokerCLI` is now just concerned with:
+Our `CLI` is now just concerned with:

-- Constructing `PokerGame` with its existing dependencies (which we'll refactor next)
+- Constructing `Game` with its existing dependencies (which we'll refactor next)
-- Interpreting user input as method invocations for `PokerGame`
+- Interpreting user input as method invocations for `Game`